On Eigenvalues of Geometrically Finite Hyperbolic Manifolds with Infinite Volume: Introduction

-Conversely, if we have data about the geometry of a manifold, we can convert it into data about its spectrum, like lower bounds on eigenvalues, dimensions of eigenspaces, existence of embedded eigenvalues, etc. Schoen \cite{schoen1982} showed that the first nonzero eigenvalue of a closed hyperbolic manifold is bounded below by a constant multiple of the reciprocal of volume squared.
-White\cite{doi:10.1112/jlms/jds082} showed that for $\epsilon$-thick closed hyperbolic $3$-manifolds with upper bounds on the rank of their fundamental groups, the eigenvalues are roughly constant multiple of reciprocal of volume squared.
-For the finite-volume noncompact case, Randol \cite{dodziuk1986lower} and Dodziuk\cite{dod1987} showed that the bottom of the spectrum have a similar lower bound by reciprocal of square volume.
-Theorem 2.12 of\cite{Hislop1994} establish the subtle issue of existence of discrete eigenvalues of finite-volume noncompact $n$-manifolds: there are finitely-many eigenvalues of finite multiplicity in $[0,((n-1)/2))^2)$.
-There are examples where there are infinitely-many eigenvalues in $[((n - 1)/2)^2, \infty)$, but they seem to occur quite rarely.
+On the other hand, geometric invariants of a manifold, such as volume, pose restrictions on its spectrum.
+For closed hyperbolic manifolds $M$, R. Schoen \cite{schoen1982} shows that the first nonzero eigenvalue is bounded from below by $\frac{c}{\vol(M)^2}$, where $c$ is a universal constant.
+N. White\cite{doi:10.1112/jlms/jds082} show that for $\epsilon$-thick closed hyperbolic $3$-manifolds with the rank of their fundamental groups $\leq m$, the $k$-th eigenvalue $\lambda_k$ is approximately $\frac{c}{\vol(M)^2}$, where $c$ is a constant depending on $\epsilon$, $m$ and $k$.
+For noncompact negatively curved manifolds of finite volume, B. Randol \cite{dodziuk1986lower} and J. Dodziuk\cite{dod1987} show that the bottom of the spectrum has a similar lower bound by $\frac{c}{\vol(M)^2}$.
+In a series of papers, P. Lax and R. Phillips \cite{LAX1982280,lpI,lpII,lpIII}, and P. Hislop [\citenum{Hislop1994}] have studied the spectrum of Laplacian on geometrically finite manifolds and establish the subtle issue of the existence of discrete eigenvalues of noncompact geometrically finite hyperbolic $n$-manifolds: there can be only finitely many eigenvalues of finite multiplicity in $[0,(n - 1)^2/4)$.
+There are finite-volume examples with infinitely many eigenvalues in $[(n - 1)^2/4, \infty)$, but they seem to occur quite rarely.
+On the contrary, geometrically finite manifolds of infinite volume have no eigenvalues in $[((n - 1)/2)^2, \infty)$.
+J. Lott \cite{lott1997l2} and R. Canary \cite{canary1992} have obtained interesting results on eigenvalues of geometrically infinite manifolds.
 Hamenstädt \cite{hamenstadt2018small} relates the eigenvalues of an oriented noncompact finite-volume pinched negatively curved $n$-manifold to the eigenvalues of the compact, thick part of the manifold.
-In particular, for every oriented finite volume Riemannian manifold $M$ of dimension $n \geq 3$ and curvature $ \kappa \in [-b^2, -1]$ and for all $k \geq 0$, Hamenstädt proved that
+In particular, for every oriented finite-volume Riemannian manifold $M$ of dimension $n \geq 3$ and sectional curvature $ \kappa \in [-b^2, -1]$ and for all $k \geq 0$, Hamenstädt proved that